Health Requirements and Screenings

-- In the event that a student cannot obtain a background clearance, the space will be forfeited.
+- In the event that a student cannot obtain a background clearance due to background restrictions, the space will be forfeited.

 - Students who are found to be ineligible for clinical placement by the clinical agency after admission to the radiography program shall be subject to dismissal from the Program, as they will be unable to complete mandatory clinical rotations.

 - Immunizations and health tests are needed for acceptance in a clinical education center, and to protect the health and welfare of the student and the community.
 Immunizations may include but are not limited to rubella, varicella, hepatitis B and seasonal influenza.
 A tuberculosis screening is also required.